Human Resources Administrative Practice Manual

 Board of Regents: The governing body of the University System of Georgia

-As a condition of employment, all persons employed for thirty (30) or more days must complete and sign a Security Questionnaire.
+- Complete and sign a Security Questionnaire and Loyalty Oath as required by Georgia statues.
 This form will be prepared in original copy only, notarized, and filed appropriately at the institution.

-As a condition of employment, Form I-9, the federally required form which identifies an individual’s legal right to employment in the United States, must be completed within three (3) days of employment.
+- Complete Form I-9 within three (3) days of employment.
 Employees are required to maintain authorization to work in the U.S. for the duration of their employment, including re-certification to the employer as necessary.

-Each actively employed University System of Georgia (USG) employee, to include institutional employees, is expected to complete the USG Ethics Training and Certification within 90 days of their initial day of employment as a condition of employment.
+All actively employed University System of Georgia (USG) employees are required to complete the USG Ethics Training and Certification within 90 days of their initial day of employment as a condition of employment.
 This training will typically be coordinated through institutional-level human resources departments.
 Additionally, the USG may require periodic “refresher” ethics training and related certification courses.
 In the event any employee refuses to complete any required Ethics training and certification, the institution shall follow the process as outlined below:

 In the event an actively employed employee fails to complete USG Ethics training and certification or other required training the employee shall be subject to disciplinary action consistent with Board Policy up to and including termination.
 Upon initial failure to complete the training in accordance with the published deadline, the institution shall have 30 days to obtain the employee’s compliance with the required training and certification using disciplinary procedures consistent with institutional procedures and Board Policy up to and including termination.
 If the employee has not remediated the requirement within 30 days, then the disciplinary process outlined as follows shall be implemented.
 Nothing in the following process shall be construed as preventing the institution from taking measures it deems necessary to obtain compliance prior to the end of the 30-day period.
 Upon failure to complete the required training and certification, the immediate supervisor of the employee shall convene a meeting and issue a verbal warning.
 If the employee does not remediate this requirement within three business days of having received the verbal warning, the employee will be relieved of any supervisory (personnel) or budgetary responsibilities until such time as the employee successfully completes the training and certification.